 Studying abroad is a central part of Erasmus+ and has been shown to have a positive effect on later job prospects.
 It is also a chance to improve language skills, gain self-confidence and independence and immerse yourself in a new culture.

-With Erasmus+, opportunities are available to spend time teaching at an education institution abroad.
-These opportunities are available to both staff working in the education sector and to individuals working outside the sector invited to share their knowledge and experience.
+With Erasmus+, opportunities are available to spend time teaching at an educational institution abroad.
+These opportunities are available to both staffs working in the education sector and to individuals working outside the sector invited to share their knowledge and experience.

 With Erasmus+, training opportunities are available to staff working in education, both in teaching and non-teaching capacities.
 Training periods abroad can consist of job shadowing, observation periods or specific training courses abroad.